cc231036/MoodMoji/README.md

 The MoodEntity ID is auto-generated and distinct from the emoji ID.
 The EmojiId corresponds to the Emoji class, EmojiId=id(Emoji class), which is assigned a number ranging from 1 to 12.
 The properties associated with each emoji are retrieved from the database based on the saved EmojiId.

-## Heuristic Evaluation during app development
+## Heuristic Evaluation During App Development
 **1. Visibility of System Status**

 No major issues found.